openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 General purpose
 ^^^^^^^^^^^^^^^

-- detection of all kind of tree canopy disturbances (natural or human-induced) within evergreen and semi-evergreen forests
+- detection of all kinds of tree canopy disturbances (natural or human-induced) within evergreen and semi-evergreen forests
-- manual screening of the data by an experienced human interpreter, in order to separate natural disturbances from human disturbances
+- manual screening of data by an experienced human interpreter in order to separate natural disturbances from human disturbances
-- close to real-time monitoring of possible canopy cover changes
+- near real-time monitoring of possible canopy cover changes

 Citation
 ^^^^^^^^